Hypfer/tokei-action/README.md

-# cloc-action
+# tokei-action
-GitHub Action to Count Lines of Code with https://github.com/AlDanial/cloc
+GitHub Action to Count Lines of Code with https://github.com/XAMPPRocky/tokei